-Back in 2012 we holidayed in Tasmania for the first time, spending 8 days travelling from top to bottom and seeing some of the main attractions.
-One of the places we knew we wanted to see when booking Tasmania was the Port Arthur Historic Site.
+Tasmania is one of our favourite destinations in Australia and the place we spent our first babymoon as well, on an 8 day Tasmanian road trip travelling from bottom to top and seeing some of the main attractions.
+One of the places we knew we wanted to see during our first time in Tasmania was the Port Arthur Historic Site.

-The Historic Site is also home to a dockyard, convict church, museum houses, a hospital, coal mines, and expansive gardens, all formed as part of the greater prison community.
+As well as the prison, the Historic Site is home to a dockyard, convict church, museum houses, a hospital, coal mines, and expansive gardens, all formed as part of the greater prison community.
 The site is heritage listed, with the opportunity to learn so much about this piece of Australian history.

 For me, prison tours are always a little more interesting than they may be for some, as my background is in the prison system as a psychologist.
 This is a career I left only mid 2014 after close to a decade of working in the field so I love hearing the comparison between historic prisons and their modern counterparts.
 You will actually be surprised in some cases how many similarities still exist, and Port Arthur is certainly no exception.